As many of you know, we have been creating a general-purpose dividend growth “ETF” at Motif Investing.

 Johnson & Johnson: Van Knapp (6/25/15)

 Qualcomm: Van Knapp (7/11/2016), Bollinger (9/25/16), Fieber (12/25/16)

 Williams-Sonoma: Fieber (9/25/16)

-In addition, 4 of the stocks are featured in Daily Trade Alert’s “9 Best Dividend Stocks to Own Right Now” (January, 2017).
-That special report can be downloaded here.
+In addition, 4 of the stocks were featured in Daily Trade Alert’s “9 Best Dividend Stocks to Own Right Now” for January 2017.
+The current edition of their report can be viewed here.

 I will see you on the other side of the new year.
 Happy New Year everyone!

 Dave’s Disclosure: On January 3, 2017, I invested about $10,000 in this “ETF” so that I have skin in the game.
 I am not building the Motif portfolio to make money outside my investments, but Motif has a royalty program under which I will receive $1 every time someone purchases or rebalances the portfolio discussed here.
 My interest in building this portfolio is for educational value, plus to have another illustrative real portfolio tracking forward.
 I believe that real-time portfolios are more educational and psychologically realistic than back-tests.
 Back-tests utilize 20-20 hindsight, and they do not challenge many of the issues that investors face in managing a real portfolio.